plyfager/diffusers/README.md

 ```

 I am currently training with this script, using 5-step Consistency Sampling.
-The intermediate results seem to be reasonable.
+The intermediate results(8500 steps) seem to be reasonable.

 |    |    |    |
 |----|----|----|